 How to use character archetypes in your story

-As you can see, character archetypes represent a range of types of people from all across literature.
-Don’t feel like you need to limit the characters in your story to just one of these archetypes—sometimes characters will fill more than one role in a story, or their role will change.
-Let’s look at a few things to keep in mind as you use archetypes to craft your characters.
+As you can see, character archetypes represent a range of people from all across literature.
+Don’t feel like you need to limit the cast of your story to just one of these archetypes—sometimes characters will fill more than one role in a story, or their role will change.
+Let’s look at a few things to keep in mind as you use archetypes to build characters.

 1. Give your characters room to grow